truecharts/website/src/content/docs/SCALE/migrations/cobia-dragonfish.md

 ## For existing Users and Apps

 :::note[Ensure Apps are Updated]
-Prior to updating to TrueNAS SCALE DragonFish, please ensure all of your TrueCharts apps are fully up to date.
+Prior to updating to TrueNAS SCALE DragonFish, please ensure all of your TrueCharts apps are fully up to date and working correctly.

 :::